anjanatn/BrainSight-AI/README.md

 BrainSight AI is an interactive Flask-based medical imaging demo that transforms any brain CT/MRI slice into **six clinically-inspired heatmaps** and provides heuristic **abnormality probability scores**.

-Designed as a **recruiter-friendly portfolio project**, it highlights full-stack AI development, computer vision reasoning, and medical imaging visualization.

 ---

 ## Features